Mattwai/momenko/README.md

 - Try using a development build instead of Expo Go
 - Check the console for speech recognition errors

-### TTS Issues
+### Speech Synthesis Issues
-- Verify TTS is properly initialized
+- Verify your ElevenLabs API key is correctly set in `.env`
-- Use available voices from `Tts.voices()` rather than hardcoded ones
-- Break long text into sentences for more reliable TTS
+- Check network connectivity
+- Monitor API usage limits
+- Look for errors in the console